Imagine you went to a shopping mall and you wanted to purchase a gold wrist watch.

 As you gave the cashier your credit card, you discovered that there was no money in it.

-Perplexed by this and in disappointment you were about returning the item back to the wrist watch stand then the cashier beckoned on you to come over and she says “sorry please, this man here has just paid it on your behalf, you can pick it”
+Perplexed by this and in disappointment you were about returning the item back to the wrist watch stand then the cashier beckoned on you to come over and she says “oh please, this man here has just paid it on your behalf, you can keep it”

-As you turn around to find the man with this benevolence, you find him staring at you and with a smile, he whispers, “paid completely” and heads to the door.
+As you turn around to find the man with this benevolence, you find him staring at you and with a smile, heads to the door.